Cassidy Alvarado, Director of National & International Fellowships

 Leavey Hall, Suite I

-Cassidy Alvarado’s areas of interest include equity and access in higher education, community college and transfer student support, postgraduate pathways, and international education.
-In addition to managing ONIF, she is also a lecturer in the University Honors Program, an active member of the National Association of Fellowship Advisors (NAFA), and annually serves as a first-round evaluator for the Critical Language Scholarship.
+Cassidy Alvarado’s areas of interest include equity, access, and inclusion in higher education, community college and transfer student support, postgraduate pathways, and international education.
+In addition to leading ONIF, she is also a lecturer in LMU's University Honors Program, an adjunct instructor in student affairs and higher education administration at UC Berkeley Extension, an elected board member of the National Association of Fellowship Advisors (NAFA), and annually serves as a first-round evaluator for the Critical Language Scholarship.

-Cassidy is currently pursuing her Doctorate in Educational Leadership for Social Justice at LMU.
-Her dissertation explores community college transfer student access to nationally competitive awards, like the Gilman and Fulbright grants.
-She received a M.A. in Humanities, with an emphasis in creative writing, from Mount Saint Mary's University and a B.A. in English from the University of Minnesota-Twin Cities.
+Cassidy graduated in May 2021 with her Doctorate in Educational Leadership for Social Justice from LMU.
+Her dissertation explored community college and transfer student access to nationally competitive awards, like the Gilman and Fulbright grants.
+She also received an M.A. in Humanities, with an emphasis in creative writing, from Mount Saint Mary's University and a B.A. in English from the University of Minnesota-Twin Cities.